daddinuz/watchdog/README.md

 Watchdog
 =========

-Watchdog is a C99-compliant runtime dynamically allocated memory tracer library that may come in handy in development stage, during a memory leak hunting session, while analyzing the memory bottle-neck of you program.
+Watchdog is a C99-compliant runtime dynamically-allocated memory-tracer library that may come in handy at the development stage, during a memory leak hunting session, or while analyzing the memory bottle-neck of you program.

-### How it works?
+### How does it work?

-watchdog only fulfills the following task:
+Watchdog fulfills only the following task:

  * log every usage of heap memory while the program is running.

-This allow, with a small overhead over performances, to maintain the whole "history" of the dynamic memory usage, that can be analyzed in a separate stage.
+This allows, with a small overhead over performances, to maintain the whole "history" of the dynamic memory usage, that can be analyzed in a separate stage.
-At this point one can freely analyze the "history" by itself, alternatively [watchdog analyzer](https://github.com/daddinuz/watchdog_analyzer "watchdog_analyzer") can be use in order to ease this task.
+At this point one can freely analyze the "history" by itself.
+Alternatively [watchdog analyzer](https://github.com/daddinuz/watchdog_analyzer "watchdog_analyzer") can be used to ease this task.

 ### How to integrate?

-Watchdog is designed to be really simple to integrate into existing code, the only thing that must be done is to include "watchdog.h" instead of "stdlib.h".
+Watchdog is designed to be integrated simply into the existing code.
+One should just include "watchdog.h" instead of "stdlib.h" into the files that need to be traced.

+Watchdog does not trace external libraries.
+It only traces those ones in which it is included.

 ### How to turn it off?

-If NDEBUG is defined watchdog is automatically disabled, so that programs will run with zero overhead, using the standard C library allocators in "stdlib.h".
+If NDEBUG is defined, watchdog is automatically disabled so that programs will run with zero overhead, using the standard allocators in "stdlib.h".

 ### Recommendations

-It's strongly recommend to use Watchdog only in pre-production stages.
+It is strongly recommended to use Watchdog only in pre-production stages.

 Useful links:
  * [Analyzer and TUI viewer](https://github.com/daddinuz/watchdog "watchdog") for watchdog reports.